RachaudKeyes/CapstoneProject---FoodTruckLocator/README.md

 ## Limitations

-*   The static map is not ineractive nor are the icons to show food truck details as you hover.
 *   The app has not been styled for smaller screens yet.
-*   The app is designed for the Quad City area only.
+*   The app is designed for the Quad City area only with capablity to expand due to interactive map

 ## Future Goals: